James-Hao/HOPE/README.md

 ## 2.Indel analysis of HOPE

-In order to evaluate the undesired indel after editing by HOPE, the indeL level of each editing result needs to be evaluated.
-We carry out the indel analysis with “HOPE_indel_analysis.py” (Python3).
+To evaluate the detailed undesired indel types of HOPE, we carry out the indel analysis with “HOPE_indel_analysis.py” (Python3).

 For help info, please run `python HOPE_indel_analysis.py -h`: